-SBB is a Swedish public limited company whose B shares, D shares and preference shares are listed on Nasdaq Stockholm First North Premier.
+SBB is a Swedish public limited company whose ordinary shares of Class B and D are listed on Nasdaq Stockholm Large Cap and whose preference shares are listed on Nasdaq Stockholm First North Premier.
 SBB has also issued bond loans that are listed on Nasdaq Stockholm.
-SBB's corporate governance is based on law, articles of association, Nasdaq Stockholm's rules for First North (Nasdaq First North Nordic - Rulebook), Nasdaq Stockholm's regulations for issuers of interest-bearing financial instruments, and the rules and recommendations issued by relevant organisations.
+SBB's corporate governance is based on law, articles of association, Nasdaq Stockholm's rules for issuers, Nasdaq Stockholm's rules for First North (Nasdaq First North Growth Market - Rulebook), Nasdaq Stockholm's regulations for issuers of interest-bearing financial instruments, and the rules and recommendations issued by relevant organisations.
 The Swedish Code of Corporate Governance (the "Code") shall be applied by all companies whose shares are trading on a regulated market.
 Nasdaq First North does not hold the legal status of a regulated market.
-SBB is therefore not obliged to comply with the Code but strives to apply the Code in all material aspects.
 The code is available at www.bolagsstyrning.se, where the Swedish corporate governance model is also described.
-This corporate governance report is presented in accordance with the Annual Accounts Act and the Code and describes SBB's corporate governance during the fiscal year 2018.
+This corporate governance report is presented in accordance with the Annual Accounts Act and the Code and describes SBB's corporate governance during the fiscal year 2019.
 This year's Corporate Governance Report strives to avoid repetition of information on what follows from applicable regulations and focuses on reporting on company-specific circumstances for SBB.